matthewrevell/tutorials/community_tutorials/2016-01-18_installing_wordpress_with_slipstream.md

 Then choose the max number of VMs to be deployed under "Multiplicity"

 Under "Cloud service" choose "exoscale-ch-gva" for the target cloud service.
-Ensure that under your SlipStream profile you have entered your ExoScale API and Secret Key credentials.
+Ensure that under your SlipStream profile you have entered your Exoscale API and Secret Key credentials.
 These can be edited by selecting your user profile, then -> exoscale-ch-gva -> Edit

 Choose an admin-email and blog title under "admin title" and "wordpress_title"

-### Initiate provisioning process
+## Initiate provisioning process

 To deploy WordPress with the above configuration, simply click on the "Run" button in SlipStream.

 Once WordPress has been deployed and is available, and "is READY" message appears at the top of your screen, and a large app link will appear at the top right of the screen.
 ![wp-ready-text](img/2016-01-18_installing_wordpress_with_slipstream/wp_ready_text.png)

-### Start using your fresh instance of Wordpress
+## Start using your fresh instance of WordPress

 Simply click on the app link at the top of the right of your screen to run your WordPress instance.
 ![wp-ready-symbol](img/2016-01-18_installing_wordpress_with_slipstream/wp_ready_symbol.png)